 The Daiwa Kiyose rods come in lengths ranging from 2.4 to 4.5 meters.
 I have had all the lengths at one time or another, although not all are in stock at any given time.
 All Kiyose SF rods collapse to 15.5".

 The Daiwa Kiyose SF rods have done more to shake up tenkara fishing in the US than any other rod.
 Just as tenkara rods encouraged fly fishermen to break the fly fishing mould, the Kiyose rods encouraged anglers to break the tenkara fishing mould.
 They don't have cork grips.
 They don't have soft, whippy tips.
 They do fish heavy nymphs very effectively and they easily handle the larger fish you catch when you fish deep.
 They made people realize that a rod doesn't have to fit the narrow definition a "tenkara" rod to be fun, effective, simple - all the things people like about tenkara fishing.

-Rods made in China.
+Rods made in Vietnam.